Body horror: Literature

 Mary Shelley's Frankenstein (1818) is an early example of the body horror subgenre within fictional writing.
-The success of gothic horror in the 19th century in combination with the birth of science fiction as a literary form is thought to be the origin of body horror as a literary genre.
-According to Halberstam: "By focusing on the body as a locus of fear, Shelley's novel suggests that it is people (or at least bodies) who terrify people... the landscape of fear is replaced by sutured skin."
+The success of gothic horror in the 19th century, in combination with the birth of science fiction as a literary form, is thought to be the origin of body horror as a literary genre.
+According to Halberstam, "By focusing on the body as a locus of fear, Shelley's novel suggests that it is people (or at least bodies) who terrify people... the landscape of fear is replaced by sutured skin."

+I Have No Mouth, and I Must Scream by Harlan Ellison (1967) prominently features elements of body horror.
+The story explores extreme bodily mutilation, forced transformation, and the stripping of autonomy, emphasizing the grotesque and unnatural manipulation of the human body.

-Franz Kafka’s The Metamorphosis is another early example of body horror literature.
+Franz Kafka's The Metamorphosis is another early example of body horror literature.
 It shows Gregor Samsa transform into a large bug for unknown reasons.
 The work has influenced other body horrors like The Fly.

 Film

+The Quatermass Xperiment (1955) is considered the earliest body horror film.
 Canadian filmmaker David Cronenberg is considered a principal originator of body horror through early films such as Shivers and Rabid, and his remake of The Fly.

-However, body horror tropes existed within film prior to official recognition of the genre.
+Body horror tropes existed within film prior to wider recognition of the genre.
 Early examples of the body horror genre arose out of 1950s American horror cinema including The Blob and The Fly, both of which set the standard for the genre due to the films' primary focus on mutation and visceral special effects.
 Many contemporary films of the horror genre (those produced after 1968), including body horror, are considered to be postmodern in contrast to classical horror.
-Because of this, delineations between the genres are difficult to define, since postmodernism is concerned with blurring boundaries between categories.
+However, postmodernism is concerned with blurring boundaries between categories, making delineations between genres difficult to define.

 The body horror genre is widely represented throughout Japanese horror and within contemporary media, such as anime.
 Katsuhiro Otomo's 1988 film Akira is an early example of body horror within anime.
 The film uses the genre to explore the "notion of the adolescent body as a site of metamorphosis, a metamorphosis that can appear monstrous both to the figure undergoing it and to the outside world."
+The Substance made history in 2025 when it was nominated in five categories at the 97th Academy Awards, including Best Picture, making it the first body horror film to be nominated in the category.

 Comics and graphic novels

-Many manga authors, such as Junji Ito, specialize in writing within the horror genre and use body horror tropes in combination with narrative storytelling devices of Japanese horror.
-Highly influenced by the literary works of H. P. Lovecraft, Ito's manga depict obscene body horror through both aesthetic and narrative in order to invoke feelings of abject terror.
+Many manga authors, such as Hideshi Hino, specialize in writing within the horror genre and use body horror tropes in combination with narrative storytelling devices of Japanese horror.
+Highly influenced by the literary works of H. P. Lovecraft, Junji Ito's manga depict obscene body horror through both aesthetic and narrative in order to invoke feelings of abject terror.
 In contrast, Canadian cartoonist Michael DeForge incorporates recurring body horror aspects within his work through less graphic aesthetic and narrative styles.

-Influences

-Films and media that fall under the body horror subgenre reflect a specific corporeal societal anxiety and may provide social commentary about history and influence contemporary culture.